How to Avoid COPD Flares

 Although it may seem difficult during the winter months, avoiding illness can prevent a COPD exacerbation.
 Therefore it stands to reason that taking steps to prevent illness in the first place will also prevent a COPD exacerbation from occurring.

 What steps can you take to stay healthy?
-Well, frequent handwashing is one thing!
-Wash your hands with soap and warm water often; using hand sanitizer is also acceptable when you can’t wash your hands.
+Well, frequent washing your hands is one thing!
+Wash your hands with soap and warm water often; using hand sanitizer is also acceptable when you cannot wash your hands.

 Get immunizations as recommended by your physician.
 Typically, this includes an influenza vaccine each fall or early winter.
 Your physician will also recommend a pneumococcal vaccine at some point, which provides immunity against certain bacteria that cause pneumonia.

-Keep in mind that vaccines do their best to protect against infections, but they are not 100 percent effective.
-You can still get influenza or pneumonia, but you are more likely to get less sick if you’ve been vaccinated.
+Keep in mind that vaccines do their best to protect against infections, but they are not 100% effective.
+You can still get influenza or pneumonia, but you are more likely to get less sick if you have been vaccinated.

 It is also important to stay away from sick people.
 Unfortunately, this can be disheartening, especially as winter also is the holiday season.
 Keep in mind, though, that you are keeping yourself healthy!
 This also means that you should avoid large crowds (where there may be lots of sick people!) whenever possible.

-And sleep is important.
-Rest up – if you’re not well rested, you are more likely to get sick.
+Also, sleep is important.
+Rest up – if you are not well rested, you are more likely to get sick.

 When to Seek Medical Attention…

-If you’ve been taking your medications as recommended, avoided your triggers, and have done what you can to prevent illness, and it seems that your COPD is flaring up, you should act quickly.
+If you have been taking your medications as recommended, avoid COPD flares and triggers and have done what you can to prevent illness, and it seems that your COPD is flaring up, you should act quickly.

 At the first sign of your COPD flaring up, contact your physician.
-He or she will let you know if your flare-up can be treated at home, or whether you need to seek emergency medical attention.
+They will let you know if your flare-up can be treated at home, or whether you need to seek emergency medical attention.
 If it is after office hours, or if your symptoms are severe, seek emergency medical attention right away.
 Call 911 immediately.